bonsai-rx/docs/articles/documentation-docfx.md

 # Documentation With Docfx

-Effective online documentation plays a crucial role in driving the adoption and usage of custom packages.
-For packages published by the Bonsai Foundation, we use [docfx](https://dotnet.github.io/docfx/index.html), a static site generator for .NET projects, to automatically generate and publish documentation online.
-As we have integrated and extended `docfx` to facilitate key Bonsai features, we encourage package developers to use `docfx` for consistency and support within the Bonsai Ecosystem.
+Documentation plays a crucial role in helping everyone adopt and use custom packages.
+For packages published by the Bonsai Foundation, we use [docfx](https://dotnet.github.io/docfx/index.html), a static site generator for .NET projects, to automatically generate and publish documentation pages.
+As we have integrated and extended `docfx` with specific Bonsai documentation features, we encourage package developers to use `docfx` to ensure a consistent and integrated experience across the Bonsai community.

 The following article will go into detail on how to create a `docfx` website for your package.
 For documentation style guidelines, check out the [Documentation Style Guide](./documentation-style-guide.md).